Endeavour Field

+Endeavour Field (known under naming rights as Ocean Protect Stadium and commonly known as Shark Park) is a stadium located in Woolooware, a suburb in the Sutherland Shire of Southern Sydney.
+It is primarily used for rugby league as the home ground of the Cronulla-Sutherland Sharks in the National Rugby League (NRL).

-Sharks Stadium, historically known as Shark Park or Endeavour Field, is a rugby league stadium in the southern Sydney suburb of Woolooware, New South Wales, Australia.
-It is the home ground of the Cronulla Sharks Rugby League Club, which represents the Cronulla and Sutherland Shire areas in the National Rugby League competition.
-The Sharks are as of 2023 just one of two professional sporting clubs in Australia (excluding the Australian Football League's ownership of Docklands Stadium) that own and operate their home ground (alongside the Dolphins via their parent club Redcliffe who compete in the QRL with their home ground, Kayo Stadium) as well as Western United's future home ground Wyndham City Stadium.
-The Sharkies Leagues Club sits beside the stadium.
+The stadium opened in 1960, and was purpose built for rugby league.
+The Cronulla-Sutherland Sharks have called the ground home since their admission into the New South Wales Rugby Football League (NSWRFL) in 1967.
+The Sharks are as of 2023 just one of two professional sporting clubs in Australia that own and operate their home ground.
+The stadium now hosts a currently reduced capacity of 15,000 spectators, due to renovations of the ground.
+Waterway treatment company Ocean Protect holds naming rights of the stadium.

 History

 The stadium was built in 1966 and currently has a capacity of 20,000.
+The first match to be played at the ground came on the 30 June 1968 where Cronulla-Sutherland defeated Parramatta 10-7.

 In 1991 the original western grandstand was demolished and the new Endeavour Stand was built in its place for the 1992 season.

 The Cronulla-Sutherland Rugby League Club owns the stadium as well as the adjacent Leagues Club, one of only two NRL clubs to own its own stadium.
 State government authorities and local councils generally own sporting venues in Australia.

-On 21 April 2006 the Federal Government announced a A$9.6 million grant to the Cronulla Sharks to upgrade the stadium.
+On 21 April 2006 the Federal Government announced a A$9.6 million grant to the Cronulla-Sutherland Sharks to upgrade the stadium.
 The upgrade included a new covered stand to seat over 1,500 spectators at the southern end.
 The new stand was completed in time for the 2008 season.

-Renovations are also planned for the ET Stand (originally the Endeavour Stand), named for Cronulla club legend and games record holder Andrew Ettingshausen, and the Peter Burns Stand.
+Renovations were also planned for the ET Stand (originally the Endeavour Stand), named for Cronulla club legend Andrew Ettingshausen, and the Peter Burns Stand.

-As of June 2020 the Leagues Club has been undergoing redevelopment, with the Leagues Club closing its operations on 15 December 2019, with the facility originally due to reopen in early 2022.
+As of June 2020 the Leagues Club was undergoing redevelopment, with the Leagues Club closing its operations on 15 December 2019, with the facility originally due to reopen in early 2022.
 Due to the COVID-19 pandemic impacting construction timelines at the Leagues Club site, the completion date has been delayed to early 2023, but Cronulla returned to playing home games at the stadium in 2022 with a temporary capacity of 12,000 in place until mid-2023.
 Further delays in construction resulted in a new completion date of mid-2024 announced in July 2023.